-Even though the Chinese market witnessed a significant decrease in revenue at the beginning of 2020 following the COVID-19 pandemic, which greatly affected beauty products sales, this industry is seeing a swift recovery as Chinese consumers are more than ever ready to go out again and take care of themselves.
+Even though the Chinese market witnessed a significant decrease in revenue at the beginning of 2020 following the COVID-19 pandemic, which greatly affected beauty product sales, this industry is seeing a swift recovery as Chinese consumers are more than ever ready to go out again and take care of themselves.

 What Can Explain the Craze for High-End Cosmetics in China?

-As a result of urbanization and modernization, growing disposable income, and social media, the beauty, and cosmetic market is facing a burgeoning demand for higher quality and premium products.
-Chinese consumers are more than ever paying attention to their appearance, and high-end cosmetics are no longer consider unaffordable products that are accessible only to wealthy people, but they are now part of their daily routine.
+As a result of urbanization and modernization, growing disposable income, and social media, the beauty market is facing a burgeoning demand for higher quality and premium products.
+Chinese consumers are more than ever paying attention to their appearance, and high-end cosmetics are no longer considered unaffordable products that are accessible only to wealthy people, but they are now part of their daily routine.

-For example, even though cosmetics and beauty products were at first mainly used by female consumers, male consumers are now more inclined to use them as part of their daily routine as well.
+Even though cosmetics and beauty products were at first mainly used by female consumers, male consumers are now more inclined to use them as part of their daily routine as well.
 Thus, thanks to its huge population and the craze for high-quality products, China is a good and promising market for high-end cosmetic brands.
 Chinese consumers want to resemble their idols and celebrities.

-As a matter of fact, international brand are dominating the market, with more than 60% of the cosmetics market share in China.
+As a matter of fact, international brands are dominating the market, with more than 60% of the cosmetics market share in China.
 However, there are still disparities between foreign brands, as the most popular were one of the first to enter the Chinese market.
-They are both popular for selling their products directly in China (through e-commerce and physical stores) and they are also attracting Chinese tourists when travelling to other countries.
+They are both popular for selling their products directly in China (through e-commerce and physical stores) and they are also attracting Chinese tourists when traveling to other countries.

 According to this graphic, we can see that L’Oréal is paving the way with 3.1% of the market share, followed by Lancôme (which is from L’Oréal), Pechoin, Estée Lauder, and Procter and Gambler (P&G).
 At the moment, none of China’s domestic brands were able to be among the 5 most popular cosmetic brands in China.

-Due to this incredible growth and despite the fierce competition between international brands, the Chinese market is still attracting new cosmetic brands every year.
+Due to this incredible rapid growth and despite the fierce competition between international brands, the Chinese market is still attracting new cosmetic brands every year.
 The main foreign investors in this sector in China are mainly from the US, France, Japan, South Korea, and Germany.

 L’Oréal: The Leading Cosmetics Brand in China

 For many years, L’Oréal was able to dominate the Chinese market, expanding its influence overseas.
 Chinese consumers no longer need to travel to get those products, and can instead directly go to physical stores as well as purchase online.

 Thanks to successful marketing and advertising campaigns (even though Armand Petitjean said that Lancôme never advertises), and collaborations with the most popular celebrities in the world (models, singers, actors, etc) as well as Chinese celebrities, Lancôme was able to gather consumers’ attention.

-Providing beauty products for over 100 million people in China, Lancôme has benefited from the surge in demand of middle and upper classes as well as Millennials.
-The younger generation that has more purchasing power than their parents are now seeking exceptionally high-quality products, which have a positive social impact.
+Providing beauty products for over 100 million people in China, Lancôme has benefited from the surge in demand of the middle and upper classes as well as Millennials.
+The younger generation has more purchasing power than their parents are now seeking exceptionally high-quality products, which have a positive social impact.

 Surfing on the trend of Chinese consumers’ daily cosmetics routines that are becoming more sophisticated, La Roche-Posay was able to attract consumers looking for qualitative high-end products.

 Thus, the brand is depicted as the brand of “brightness”, with its signature “to reveal the light of your skin”.
-Its name has 5 letters, starting and ending with the same letter as to think of it as a momentum of harmony.
+Its name has 5 letters, starting and ending with the same letter to think of it as a momentum of harmony.

-As the number one medical aesthetic skincare brand in America, SkinCeutical is also extremely popular in China, with consumers looking for highly qualitative and effective products.
+As the number one medical aesthetic skincare brand in America, SkinCeuticals is also extremely popular in China, with consumers looking for highly qualitative and effective products.
 Thanks to its medical purposes, it was able to conquer Chinese consumers that are conscious that cosmetics can deteriorate their skin.

 Working with leading skin scientists, surgeons, doctors, and the best researchers in the world, each product is put through a vast amount of clinical testing before entering the Chinese market, and this is why it was able to stand out amongst Chinese competitors.